 For a mattress to be supportive, it needs to be able to provide a different amount of cushioning to different parts of the body.
 For example, your ankles don’t need the same level of cushioning as your hips.
 When a mattress is responsive, it compresses in proportion to your body’s needs, which helps keep your body aligned and prevents your spine from being contorted in a way that can cause discomfort or pain.

 A major plus of these two mattresses is that they are highly responsive.
 The Hyper-Elastic Polymer in the Purple mattress uses a grid design to be able to offer this kind of proportional support.
-Likewise, the Leesa’s combination of Avena foam and memory foam is able to let the sleeping surface compress to contour to the body’s needs.
+Likewise, the Leesa’s combination of Premium Foam and memory foam is able to let the sleeping surface compress to contour to the body’s needs.